create3000/x_ite/docs/_posts/components/overview.md

 categories: [components]
 tags: [Components]
 ---
-X3D groups nodes into components and components into [profiles](/x_ite/profiles/overview/).
+X3D components are modular groups of related functionality in the X3D standard.
+Each component defines a set of nodes, fields, and behaviors that enable specific features in a scene, such as geometry, animation, scripting, or sensors.

+They are the building blocks of [X3D profiles](/x_ite/profiles/overview/), and you can also reference them individually to declare what features your scene uses.

+## Component Index

 This index lists the components and nodes in alphabetical order for quick access to the X3D documentation.

 <!-- COMPONENTS BEGIN -->

-## CADGeometry
+### CADGeometry

 CAD geometry<br>
 Highest supported level: **2**